 The EXEED grant scheme is designed for organisations who are planning an energy investment project.
 The EXEED Grant Scheme provides grant support of up to €500,000 per year.

 We are supporting a range of project types through this scheme that relate to the EXEED Certified Program.
 The EXEED Grant Scheme provides grant support of up to €500,000 per year.
 The grant level may be extended by 20% for small enterprises and 10% for medium enterprises.
 We are now accepting grant applications for 2018.

 The scheme provides funding towards implementing and certifying EXEED processes.
 This includes professional services and additional capital required.
 We are now accepting grant applications for 2018

 This must link to investments which will lead to energy efficiency.

 The EXEED Grant Scheme provides grant support of up to €500,000 per year.
 The grant level may be extended by 20% for small enterprises and 10% for medium enterprises.

 Who can apply

-This scheme is open to all organisations planning a investment in an energy project.
-This includes both the public and private sector.
-It applies to new design projects, and major energy upgrades of existing buildings and assets.
+This scheme is open to all organisations planning an investment in an energy project.
+This includes:

 Grant applications must be submitted by the organisation who is the investor/owner or operator of the asset.
 This organisation takes responsibility for achieving EXEED Certification.